dkvz/blog-stats/README.md

     - Include the legends in the word count

 ## TODO
+- [ ] ID 114 appears twice in my results that seems like a bug
 - [x] Use readonly or writeonly channels when possible - I always forget about that
 - [x] I also need the article ID for word count stats, helps debugging strange results
-- [ ] Some outliers in terms of wc / length ratio can be eliminated from the formula
 - [x] I need to test word count with HTML comments at the start